MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. On the **Users** page, select the relevant user, and then choose the **Permission Set by User Group** action.
 3. On the **Permission Set by User Group** page, select the **[user group name]** field on a line for the relevant permission set to assign the set to the user group.
-4. Select the **All User Groups** check box to assign the permission set to all user groups.
+4. Select the **All User Groups** checkbox to assign the permission set to all user groups.

 You can also assign permissions sets directly to a user.